REI Co-op XeroDry GTX

-REI Co-op has made major strides over the past few years, assembling an impressive in-house lineup of high-quality gear and clothing that doesn’t break the bank.
-And the XeroDry GTX rain jacket, a follow-up to their impressive Drypoint GTX, carries the torch.
+REI Co-op has assembled an impressive in-house lineup of high-quality gear and clothing that doesn’t break the bank, and their XeroDry GTX rain jacket carries the torch.
 Constructed with Gore-Tex Paclite, we brought REI’s lightweight shell along on an ambitious trek through the Grand Canyon, where it faced everything from strong winds and rain to hail and snow.
 All told, it performed well for its weight, but sustained, heavy moisture overwhelmed the jacket’s DWR coating and face fabric.
-Below we break down the REI XeroDry GTX’s water and wind protection, breathability, weight and packability, durability, fit and sizing, and more.
-To see how the XeroDry stacks up to the competition, see our article on the best rain jackets.
+Below we outline our experiences with the XeroDry GTX.
+To see how it stacks up to the competition, see our articles on the best rain jackets and best women's rain jackets.

 Using a Gore-Tex Paclite waterproof membrane, durable water repellant (DWR) finish, and full seam taping, REI packed solid wet-weather and wind protection into the XeroDry GTX.
 During our four-day trek through the Grand Canyon, the jacket easily shed light to moderate rainfall.
 But on our final day, we were hit with an unrelenting storm and exceptionally strong gusts: the perfect testing conditions.
 At the onset, the jacket effectively sealed out rain and kept me dry for most of the day, and I barely felt any drafts through the outer shell.